Skip to main content

 Both views can be exported as PDFs or CSVs, scaffolding student agency and also providing faculty with a window into the process.

-By embedding Story Moves into RTS, we position the production phase as an extension of inquiry.
-Students learn to see their thesis as the outcome of scaffolded, multimodal decision-making.
+By embedding Story Moves into RTS, I'm interested in the position of the production phase as a continuation of the generative work that began in Movement 1.
+Students learn to see their final artifact as more than a “presentation of research" but as the outcome of compositional thinking that reshapes the research itself.

 Next Steps